Brief against Sleep Act

 Today, on behalf of the coalition, our lawyers are sending a letter to the cabinet (ministers of the interior and defence) requesting a postponement of the entry into force of the Sleep Act.
 The cabinet has until Friday next to respond.

-Update 20 April 2018: the cabinet rejected the coalition's request.
+The cabinet rejected the coalition's request.
 The coalition is now continuing preparations for summary proceedings.

-Update 14 May 2018: The public hearing in the summary proceedings will take place at the District Court of The Hague on Thursday 7 June at 10am-12pm, the court ruled today.
+The public hearing in the summary proceedings will take place at the District Court of The Hague on Thursday 7 June at 10am-12pm, the court ruled today.

 Case number: C/09/553023 KG ZA 18-476.
 Click HERE for directions.

-Update 17 May 2018: Today the coalition subpoena was served on the country's lawyer; click HERE for the full version (pdf).
+Today the coalition subpoena was served on the country's lawyer; click HERE for the full version (pdf).

-Update 26 June 2018: today, the court in The Hague unfortunately dismissed the case, click HERE for the full ruling.
+Today, the court in The Hague unfortunately dismissed the case, click HERE for the full ruling.
 Privacy First finds it a very disappointing judgment.
 Admittedly, the legal bar in this case was high: in order to win these summary proceedings, the judge had to declare the Sleep Act "unmistakably non-binding" due to obvious (unmistakable) conflict with international or European law.
 However, the judge's ruling reads mainly as a purposeful reasoning in favour of the State, with various objections from our coalition left unnamed in the ruling.
 It should also be emphasised (as the court himself) that this judgment represents only a preliminary judgment and that there was no thorough, "full" review in this case.

 The coalition of organisations that filed the summary proceedings regrets the verdict.
 The coalition believes that, also in view of the referendum result, the government should have waited to introduce the challenged parts of the Sleep Act until the parliamentary legislative process following the referendum was completed.
 Therefore, unchanged introduction of the Sleep Act as of 1 May this year and only later (after the summer) submitting a legislative amendment is and remains incorrect.